Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Volume AnomalyModerate or Major Anomaly

-What you get: Stocks breaking above key resistance levels with strong volume — early entries into potentially large moves.
+What you get: Stocks breaking above key resistance levels with strong volume and a confirmed uptrend structure — early entries into potentially large moves.

 The Oversold Bounce Setup